Advanced Topics

 # Nodes

-# Shape="Record"
+# shape="record"

 Results in:

-# Shape="Record" With Ports Specified
+# shape="record" With Ports Specified

 You can specify port identifiers as part of the field values in a record shape.
-The first string in the field Id assigns a port name to the field and can be combined with the node name to indicate where to attach an edge to the node.)
-The second string is used as the text for the field; it supports the usual escape sequences \n, \l and \r.
-Therefore, if we specify the following (with color-coding added to highlight the ports):
+The first string in the field ID assigns a port name to that field, which can then be combined with the node name to control where an edge attaches.
+The second string provides the visible text for the field and supports the usual escape sequences \n, \l, and \r.

 We will generate the following graph: